AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 \end{table}

 # Models

 We followed an end-to-end approach to solve the calorie prediction problem of food images.
 To do so we used a pretrained ResNet and DenseNet architecture.
 We kept the feature extractor layers and replaced the last fully-connected classification layer.
 We try to solve the problem interpreting it on the one hand as a classification task and on the other hand as a regression problem.
 Furthermore we introduced additional learning feedback following a multi-task approach.

 We describe in the following only the last layer of the neural network.

 In the regression case we trained a model predicting only the kcal information with one output neuron and another to predict additionally protein, fat and carbohydrates information using four neurons.
 The two models were trained using a L1 and smooth L1 loss.

 We transformed the two already described models to a classification problem quantizing the regression outputs.
 So we introduced 50 class buckets for each regression output.
 The models were trained using a cross entropy loss.

 The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredients.
 The resulting layer has four regression outputs with 50 binary outputs.
 The used loss combines a smooth L1 loss for the regression outputs and an binary cross entropy for the top 50 ingredients.
 To get the same scaling of the two learning signals we scaled the binary cross entropy loss with a factor of 400. $$ loss = L1 + 400 * BCE $$

 There are no reference papers with a similar task like we do therefore we could not compare our results to other implementations.
 Due to we implemented a simple baseline to get an evidence that our model actually learns something and is better than guessing.

 The baseline for the kcal prediction basically is the mean of all samples in the train dataset.
 That means that the model predicts in the inference always just the mean of the already seen kcal values.
 We used the same baseline for predicting the nutritional data.

-# Experiments
+# Experiments {#sec:experiments}

 We divided the generated dataset into train/test/validation (xx/xx/xx) splits.
 Our training set contains xxx samples with around xxx images each recipe.
 The network was trained 40 epochs using a batch size of 50 samples each batch.
 The samples of the batches were shuffled every epoch and we evaluated the performance of the model every fiftieth batch.
 We implemented all networks using Pytorch.

 To evaluate the performance of the model we trained several networks and run several experiments to evaluated them using firstly the evaluation data set to get quick feedback.
 To measure the performance of the model we only compared the given kcal information with the prediction of the network.

 Firstly we used our raw data set to train the kcal-model.
 We wanted the network to predict the kcal information of the recipe visualized on the given input image.
 To perform well in this task the model needs to learn the concept of the recipe size and predict the calories according it.
 We assumed due to the amount of samples and the capacity of the model the problem is well learnable.
 Unfortunately the trained regression model performed not well on the task probably because of outlier recipes in our dataset with not valid kcal information provided by the users.
 Even after outlier removal, prediction of normalized kcal information of portion and trying a classification approach the model was only slightly better than a baseline model.

 Second we evaluated if the additional nutritional information supports the networks capability to generalize on the recipe and portion size.
 Both the classification and regression objectives performed not well with the further information.

 Lastly we reformulated the training objective to a slightly easier problem.
 We trained the network to predict the calory density of the visualized image.
 Because of the normalization the network only needs to grasp how many calories are in for instance 100g of the meal.
 This modification led to significant better results.

 We could furthermore improve the results of the model using the multi-task approach.
 The top 50 ingredients of the recipes were injected as further information to support the model predicting the kcal information.
 We report the results of this model in the result section.

 # Results